Mahasweta-usc/NLP4GOV/README.md

 ![pol_exp_out.png](images/pol_exp_out.PNG)

 - **Customization:** While the notebook comes with a default dataset for demonstration, users can easily replace it with their own pair of datasets to perform custom comparisons.
 The notebook provides insights into the methods used, such as semantic similarity, semantic search, BM25Okapi, and transformer-based word embeddings.
-You are encouraged to explore [Hugging-Face Sentence Transformers](https://huggingface.co/sentence-transformers) for different biencoder models to run your policy search engine!
+You are encouraged to explore [HuggingFace Sentence Transformers](https://huggingface.co/sentence-transformers) for different biencoder models to run your policy search engine!

 ## Getting Started